 You don’t need “Health Food” or “Diet Foods” to lose weight.
 You only need real food!

 Just to make sure I wasn’t some strange anomaly, I asked my readers if they had any experience with losing weight by eating real food, and as it turns out, they did!

 - Carla lost 50 pounds over the course of time.

 - Autumn finally lost her baby weight by eating more produce and cutting out soda.

 - Missi has lost over 100 pounds in two years!

-Real food seemed like a miracle drug to me a few years ago, but after learning more about how your body processed food in general, and researching the qualities of processed food versus whole foods, I now understand why it’s entirely possible to lose weight eating real food.
+Real food seemed like a miracle to me a few years ago, but after learning more about how your body processes food in general and researching the qualities of processed food versus whole foods, I now understand why it’s entirely possible to lose weight eating real food.